 The diesel generator is equipped with a separate 24-gallon fuel tank located outboard on the port side of the mechanical space.
-The generator is filled through a deck fill plate marked DIESEL on the port gunwale.
+The generator is filled through a deck plate marked DIESEL on the port aft corner of the deck.